sun-heqi/Hot2Mol/README.md

 ### Prepare the pharmacophore hypotheses

-Hot2Mol only requires a pharmacophore hypothesis as input.
-The hypothesis can be constructed by sampling pharmacophores from hot-spot residues at PPI interfaces.
-The hot-spot residues may be computed using docking methods like HawkDock, or obatained from literatures.
+Hot2Mol requires a pharmacophore hypothesis as input.
+Construct the hypothesis by sampling pharmacophores from hot-spot residues on the target protein of the PPI complex.
+Hot-spot residues can be computed using docking methods like [HawkDock](http://cadd.zju.edu.cn/hawkdock/), or obatained from literatures.

-First of all, you need some pharmacophore hypotheses.
-A pharmacophore is defined as a set of chemical features and their spatial information that is necessary for a drug to bind to a target and there are many ways to acquire one.

-If you have a biochemistry background, we strongly encourage you to build it yourself by stacking active ligands or analyzing the receptor structure.
-There are also many tools available.
-And you can always adjust the input hypothesis according to the results.

-Apart from building it yourself, you can also acquire them by searching the literature or just randomly sampling 3-6 pharmacophore elements from a reference ligand to build some hypotheses and filtering the generated molecules afterwards.

-### Format the hypotheses

-The pharmacophore hypotheses need to be converted to a fully-connected graph and should be provided in one of the two formats:

-- the `.posp` format where the type of the pharmacophore points and the 3d positions are provided, see `data/IL-2:IL-2R.posp` for example.
+A pharmacophore hypothesis should be provided in `.posp` format, which includes the type of pharmacophore feature in the first column and 3D coordinates in the last three columns.
+See `data/IL-2:IL-2R.posp` for an example.

-**Pharmacophore types** supported by default:
+**Supported pharmacophore types**:
 - AROM: aromatic ring
 - POSC: cation
 - HACC: hydrogen bond acceptor